-And, if you’re truly passionate about something, have a hobby that sets you on fire or an obsession that you’re known for, you can use content as a medium to make that thing your life too.
+And, if you’re truly passionate about something, have a hobby that sets you on fire or an obsession that you’re known for, you can use content as a medium to make that thing your life too in 2023.
 If you love computer games, you can use content to game all day, if you’re a sports fan, create content about it, if you love fashion or food or make-up, or fitness, spirituality, writing, creativity, movies, music, tap-dancing…anything, content can make that passion your life.

 The Balance Sheet